-I haven't heard or read much about whether Portland, Oregon is a family-friendly city.
+I haven't heard or read much about whether Portland, Oregon, is a family-friendly city.
 But we decided to visit Portland with kids and realized that Portland is weird and kids are weird.
 It’s a match made in travel heaven!

 During a recent summer break with our 3 and 5 year old kids, we contemplated several locations for a week-long family trip from Los Angeles.
 The contenders were Hawaii, Chicago, Philadelphia, and Portland.
 We landed on Portland for several reasons: it’s a short flight from Los Angeles (and a great introductory flight for my daughter’s first plane ride), the hotels, flights and rental car are more affordable than other locations and there are lots of activities to keep us all entertained for a week.

 In this comprehensive week-long family-friendly Portland itinerary, we'll guide you through our carefully curated selection of attractions and experiences which were fun for both children and adults in our family.
-You won’t find too many of the usual items on other travel guides because we generally like to avoid overly touristy and I hope you will learn about a new restaurant or activity to add to your Portland must-do list that you didn’t know about before.
+You won’t find too many of the usual items on other travel guides because we generally like to avoid overly touristy activities and I hope you will learn about a new restaurant or experience to add to your Portland must-do list that you didn’t know about before.

-A Week in Portland Itinerary At a Glance
+A Week in Portland Itinerary

-After extensive research into the hotel options in Portland, we decided to stay at the Hampton Inn and Suites in Pearl District and it was perfect for our family.
+After extensive research into the hotel options in Portland, we decided to stay at the Hampton Inn and Suites in the Pearl District and it was perfect for our family.
 The hotel is centrally located to many wonderful restaurants and coffee shops and across the street from World Foods which was always an easy stop for drinks, milk, and snacks.
-The staff was always so friendly, welcoming and accommodating.
+The staff were so friendly, welcoming and accommodating.